enias-oliveira/enias-oliveira/README.md

 I have skills with Python, Flask, Django, JavaScript, React, Redux, HTML.
 CSS Code Versioning with GIT, and agile SCRUM

-- 🔭 I’m currently working on Python, Django and Flask libraries.
+- 🔭 I’m currently working on MyHive, a virtual office and Mirqur, a Cardano based DEX.
 - 🌱 I’m currently learning NestJs and Smart Contracts with Plutus (Cardano)
 - 💬 Ask me anything about Blockhain, I love that stuff
 - 📫 How to reach me: eniasoliveira27@gmail.com